 Note: I couldn’t find the original author of this script.
 If anyone know the author’s name, please let me know in the comment section below.
 I will add the author name in this guide.

-Please note that you must either memorize or keep the passwords you have generated in a safe place in your computer.
-I recommend you to memorize the password and delete it from your system.
-It is much better in case your system is compromised by any hackers.
+Even though there are numerous password managers are avialble, I strongly recommend you to memorize the password and delete it from your system.
+It is much better just in case your system is compromised.